BladeGD/Aquafacts/README.md

 # Aquafacts
+Fulfilled in the scope of COEN390 engineering project at Concordia University

 ### Goal
 Monitor various aquarium parameters using an android mobile application and cloud services.
 Parameters monitored includes temperature, pH, and salinity.